He tried to smuggle drugs into Fresno. But Buster the police dog busted him.

 Tietjen said police may not have found the drugs, which were stuffed inside the SUV's engine compartment, if not for Buster, the narcotic K-9 unit.
 Buster has found about seven major drug shipments since joining narcotics in January, Tietjen added.

-Quintero Morales appears to have a valid visa into the United States.
+Quintero Morales, a Mexican citizen, appears to have a valid visa into the United States.
+Police are investigating possible cartel connections.

+The seizure was part of a consistent effort by Fresno police to crack down on drugs being trafficked into the city from Mexico, Tietjen said.
+Methamphetamine busts are especially valuable, he added, because addiction to the drug fuels much of Fresno’s property and violent crime.

 Comments